 This trend underscores the importance of structuring transactions carefully and with full awareness of potential liability implications.

-In this case, the court’s decision to deny summary judgment highlights the complex factual considerations involved in de facto merger cases.
+In this case, the court’s decision to deny summary judgment highlights the complex factual considerations involved in New York corporate litigation de facto merger cases.
 By finding issues of fact on all four factors of the de facto merger doctrine, the court emphasized the need for a thorough examination of the circumstances surrounding corporate restructurings.

 This complexity often leads to New York complex corporate litigation, requiring specialized legal counsel to navigate successfully.

-Best Practices for Maintaining Separate Entity Status and Avoiding Liability Pitfalls
+Best Practices for Maintaining Separate Entity Status in New York and Avoiding Liability Pitfalls

 The Role of Asset Transfers in Liability Determinations: A Closer Look